MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/managing-office-365-endpoints.md

 A longer explanation of the network destinations is available on our [reference site](https://aka.ms/o365endpoints) as well through our [RSS based change log](https://go.microsoft.com/fwlink/p/?linkid=236301) so you can subscribe to changes.

 <a name="pacfiles"> </a>
-### Configure outbound paths with PAC files
+## Configure outbound paths with PAC files

 Use PAC or WPAD files to manage network requests that are associated with Office 365 but don't have an IP address provided.
-Typically network requests that are sent through a proxy or perimeter device incur additional latency.
+Typical network requests that are sent through a proxy or perimeter device incur additional latency.
 While proxy authentication incurs the largest tax, other services such as reputation lookup and attempts to inspect packets can cause a poor user experience.
-Additionally these perimeter network devices need enough capacity to process all of the network requests.
+Additionally, these perimeter network devices need enough capacity to process all of the network requests.
 We recommend bypassing your proxy or inspection infrastructure for direct Office 365 network requests.

 Use one of our PAC files as a starting place to determine what network traffic will be sent to a proxy and which will be sent to a firewall.
 If you're new to PAC or WPAD files, read this post about [deploying PAC files](https://blogs.technet.microsoft.com/undocumentedfeatures/2016/04/06/deploying-the-office-365-proxy-pac-to-manage-your-users/) from one of our Office 365 consultants.
 You'll want to review these as a starting place and edit to suit your environment.

  **PAC files updated 7/10/2018**.

-#### #1 - PAC file: Separates required Internet FQDNs from known Office 365 FQDN.
+### #1 - PAC file: Separates required Internet FQDNs from known Office 365 FQDN.
-<a name="bkmk_inet-known"> </a>

 The first example is a demonstration of our recommended approach to managing endpoints over the Internet only.
 Bypasses the proxy for Office 365 destinations where the IP address is published and sends remaining network requests to the proxy.